navarog3/GaloBot/README.md

 This is a Discord bot build in Javascript using DiscordJs.
 It is just intended to be a music bot, as all of those seem to be dying off.

 Known Bugs:
-- Bot can't play age-restricted videos on YouTube due to not being able to sign in.
-As far as I know, this is unsolveable
 - If the bot errors while downloading a song, it leaves a corrupted file behind that must be manually removed before the bot can play that song

 Command List: